 State law requires insurance companies to pay claims promptly and penalizes them if they don’t.
 The prompt-payment law doesn’t apply to self-funded ERISA plans.

 If an insurance company denies your claim for any reason, it must provide a written explanation.
 If you’re not satisfied with the explanation:

 - ask the company to show you the policy language it used to deny the claim

 - ask the doctor or hospital to send a letter explaining anything unusual about the procedure or the amount charged.

 Approval of treatment is not the same as approval for payment.
 You may still need to file a claim after the procedure.
-Companies can refuse payment for portions of approved treatment if they are unnecessary expenses.
+Carriers can refuse payment for portions of approved treatment if they are unnecessary expenses.

 It's unlikely your plan will reimburse 100 percent of your bill.
 You will usually have to pay deductibles, coinsurance, and copayments.

 Your carrier may deny or limit the amount it will pay on your claim if a hospital’s or doctor’s fees are higher than what are considered the “usual and customary charges” and the doctor or hospital isn’t in your plan’s network.
 Usual and customary charges may be based on fees charged by other doctors and hospitals in your area, or typical fees compiled by an independent rating service or an insurance company.

 Most carriers have a toll-free telephone information and complaint line, and some carriers provide special mediation or arbitration procedures for handling complaints.
 If you have a complaint against a plan sold on the insurance marketplace, call 1-800-318-2596.

 If you’re unable to resolve a matter, you may file a complaint against an insurance company or HMO with TDI.
 You may file several ways: